Hello and welcome, Mr & Mrs OK is a tiny digital design consultancy based in Oxford. We work with clients all over the world.

 No matter what stage your idea is at, feel free to get in touch to talk to us about it.

-We've been working together for over 5 years and we're still friends!
-So much so that we got married in April of this year.
+We've been working together for over 6 years and we're still friends!
+So much so that we got married in April 2013.

 I have been involved in the web as both a marketer and data analyst, where I spent many a day wrangling data from databases with SQL, before fully committing to design and development.